```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 Good target: 60–80 WPM

-Higher speed can help ideas flow without stopping too often.
+Higher speed can help ideas flow without stopping too often during drafting.

 Data Entry